Candace Nelson: Television career

 Nelson is a judge on the competition series Cupcake Wars, syndicated around the world, and Sugar Rush, which she executive produced.
-She has also appeared on The Best Thing I Ever Ate, The Chef Show, and has been a judge on Bobby Flay's Throwdown show.
-Nelson also has been featured on television shows, including The Today Show, Nightline, The Martha Stewart Show, Masterchef Season 10 and profiled in People magazine.
+She appeared on five episodes of Shark Tank, three as a Guest Shark where she made a deal with Gently Soap, Flaus and Fishwife.
+She has also appeared on The Best Thing I Ever Ate, The Chef Show, and has been a judge on Bobby Flay's Throwdown and Top Chef Junior.
+Nelson also has been featured on television shows, including The Today Show, Nightline, The Martha Stewart Show, The Kelly Clarkson Show, Masterchef Season 10 and profiled in People magazine and Vanity Fair.
 Her cupcakes have been featured by The Oprah Winfrey Show, Bon Appetit magazine, Food & Wine, The New York Times and the Los Angeles Times.

-Nelson co-created and is executive producer of the forthcoming pizza cooking competition Best in Dough on Hulu.
+Nelson co-created and is executive producer of the pizza cooking competition Best in Dough on Hulu.

 Pizzana

-Nelson is co-founder of Pizzana, a Neo-Neapolitan pizza restaurant chain.
+Nelson is co-founder of Pizzana, a Michelin Bib Gourmand award winning Neo-Neapolitan pizza restaurant chain with locations in Southern California and Texas.
+Pizzana won a Nation's Restaurant News' Hot Concept Award and Nelson was featured on the cover of the magazine.

-Author
+Author & Speaker

-Nelson is the author of The Sprinkles Baking Book and Sweet Success.
+Nelson is the author of The New York Times Best Seller The Sprinkles Baking Book and The Wall Street Journal Best Seller Sweet Success.
+She is a contributor to The Wall Street Journal and Inc Magazine.
+Her Substack newsletter Sweet Success shares entrepreneurial advice and thought leadership to 30,000 subscribers.

+Nelson has delivered keynote addresses to corporate teams at Taco Bell, Goldman Sachs and Northern Trust as well as college campuses like USC and UT.

+Entrepreneurial Thought Leader

+Nelson is an entrepreneurial thought leader and content creator, with multiple viral videos reaching millions of views on TikTok and Instagram.
+She is one of the few content creators to be featured in LinkedIn's new Brandlink program featuring top voices in the small business space.

 Personal life

 Nelson resides in Los Angeles, California, and Sun Valley, Idaho.
 Her Sun Valley home was featured on Elle Decor.
+She has two sons.